AmrAbdulrahman/bands-in-town/README.md

 # Bands In Town
+A simple React application that connects to the [BandsInTown API](https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0#/artist_information). users can then search events by *Artist Name*, and *Event Date*

+## Why?
+It's completely for-fun project, where I can show a sample React/Redux application of mine.

-A simple React project where I can show a sample react application.<br>
+project where, a I can show a sample react application.<br>
 [Here's the application up and running](https://bandsintown.herokuapp.com/).

 ## Libraries/Frameworks Used